 Well into his old age, a man continued his quest for justice against those who had committed war crimes.
 That man was Simon Wiesenthal, a famed Nazi Hunter who caught Eichman and many other mass murderers…

-In many ways, his untiring soul remains a beacon for those who support the idea of striving for justice against the odds, holding on to that spluttering flame that may die out at any moment.
+In many ways, his untiring soul remains a beacon for those who support the idea of striving for justice against the odds, holding on to a spluttering flame that may die out at any moment.

 Why do I mention Wiesenthal?